tmray/tmray.github.com/_posts/2015-07-09-Collaboration-Give-or-Take.md

 Work life: you don't choose people.
 They're just there.
 And end of day I would rather be done doing that.

-To make with people I want to make it with, I care more.
+Make things with people I want to make them with, I care more.